-The day continues with more walking and more beautiful visits, with a must stop at Vertical Forest, one of the most admired examples of modern architecture.
+The day continues with more walking and more beautiful visits, with a must stop at Vertical Forest (opened in a new window/tab), one of the most admired examples of modern architecture.

 Starting from around 6pm, it comes the time for aperitivo.
 The idea is enjoying a cocktail and some appetisers before dinner, but in some places (actually many in Milan) the buffet is so rich that an aperitivo can easily substitute dinner.

 Anyways, back to the Design Week…